stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 Account's password strength policy are available on cloud directories and configurable using the Stormpath Admin Console.
 It is also possible to modify the password strength policy through REST.

-To modify the password strength for a directory,
+To modify the password strength for a directory, modify the [Password Strength Policy for the Directory](#password-strength-policy-for-directory)

 <a class="anchor" name="directories-reg"></a>
 ### Register A New Account